Script Resolution

 Let’s examine each step in detail.

-1. Built-in Commands
+1. Core Built-In Commands

 2. Scripts Folder